M&G: 2000–2020

 In May 2016, it announced it was to launch a direct online investment service for retail investors to invest directly in its range of funds.

 In July 2016, M&G Investments suspended redemptions on its £4.4 billion Property Portfolio fund following heavy withdrawals after the referendum on the UK's exit from the European Union.

 In August 2017, Prudential plc (the parent company of M&G Investments) announced it would merge M&G Investments with its Prudential UK and Europe businesses to form a new division.
 The division would be called M&GPrudential, which the firm described as a savings and investments business.
-Then in August 2019 it announced that it would de-merge the investment business as "M&G plc".
+In August 2019, it announced that it would de-merge the investment business as "M&G plc".
 The de-merger was completed in October 2019.

 In December 2019, M&G was forced to gate a £2.5 billion property fund after liquidity was challenged.
 The company said it was due to Brexit and Election uncertainty.